martinjt/ocb-config-builder/README.md

 Additionally, if there are other `metadata.yaml` files in the repo, they must follow this format.

+### Git tags

+The repository must also have a tag for the component that must be in the format `{path-to-component}/v{version}`.
+This is the same as the OCB itself since we're using the same methods.

+`{path-to-component}` is the directory path from the repository root.

+The builder will pull all the tags, and choose the latest version as the one to use for the config.

 ### ADDITIONAL_REPOS environment variable

 The `ocbconfigbuilder` application looks for a comma separated list of repository url's to search for the metadata.
 This should work with any git server that allow anonymous authentication and allows http communication.